batuhanfaik/TrainTrack/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-PR's are always welcome!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/new_feature`)
 3. Commit your Changes (`git commit -m 'Added this new_feature'`)
 4. Push to the Branch (`git push origin feature/new_feature`)
 5. Open a Pull Request

+Keep in mind that pull requests are always welcome!

 <!-- LICENSE -->